Shengxiang-Lin/Shengxiang-Lin.github.io/_pages/about.md

 Hi, I am **Shengxiang Lin ( 林圣翔 )**, **CPC Preparatory Member ( 中共预备党员 )**, undergraduate student of Qian Xuesen Honor College / Department of Electronics and Information Science, Zhongying College Computer Experimental Class 2201 ( expected graduation in July 2026 ).
 I was awarded the **National Scholarship**, **Huawei Scholarship**, **Xi'an Jiaotong University Outstanding Student**, **Xi'an Jiaotong University Outstanding Communist Youth League Member** and other honors.
 I won **the second prize of individual in the national finals of the Group Programming Ladder Competition**, **the third prize of the national finals of the C/C++ University A Group of the Blue Bridge Cup Programming Competition**, **the first prize of the Shaanxi Region of the National University Students' Mathematical Modeling Competition**, and **more than ten other awards of provincial-level and above competitions**.
 In the summer of 2024, I participated in the **Innovative Talents Science Training Program ( ITSTP )**, and co-authored one SCI paper.
 Participated in **Berkeley Global Access Program ( BGA )** in the fall of 2024.
 I am actively involved in volunteering as the **Co-Founder & Minster of XJTU Computer Science and Technology Experimental Class-Mentor-Group**, accumulating over 300 hours of work.
 My research interests mainly focus on **Generative AI**, **Natural Language Processing** and **Recommender System**.

-<span style="color: red; font-style: italic;">Feel free to contact me by email if you are interested in discussing or collaborating with me.</span>
+<span style="color: red; font-style: italic;">Feel free to contact me if you are interested in discussing or collaborating with me.</span>
 # 📝 Publications
 - *2024*, [Reconstruction of Particle Flow Energy Distribution Using Deep Learning Algorithms](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=W-rloDsAAAAJ&citation_for_view=W-rloDsAAAAJ:u5HHmVD_uO8C), Han Zhang\*, <u>Shengxiang Lin*</u>, Xingyi Zhang\*, Yu Wang\*, Yangguang Zhang\*